 The origins of Slaanesh

-Unlike many chaos gods, we know exactly how and when Slaanesh first became aware and was birthed into the universe.
+Unlike many chaos gods, we know the origins of Slaanesh precisely.
 To find the cause we must look to the Eldar and the waning days of their colossal empire.
-In stark contrast to the sober, ascetic Aeldari of Warhammer 40k, the earlier Eldar were extreme hedonists who had begun to test the very limits of mortal experience.
+Unlike the sober, ascetic Aeldari of Warhammer 40k, the early Eldar were hedonists who had begun to test the very limits of mortal experience.
 Their colossal arrogance lives on in their Drukhari descendants, if not their power.

 Inevitably this turned cruel beyond all comprehension, with the Eldar inflicting atrocity upon atrocity on themselves and other races in their quest to push into new realms of excess.
 In a manner, they were successful, as the endless horror that was the Eldar Empire reached into the Warp and caused a new entity to be born: the chaos god Slaanesh.